Teaching and Living in Japan

 The easiest and safest way to get a job in Japan is through a language institute, such as ECC, provided you have a university degree.
 Once they hire you and send you the paperwork it is very easy to get the visa from the nearest Japanese consulate.
 The amount of time you are given on your visa will vary depending on how generous they are feeling.
 It may range from one year to five years.
 Of all the Asian countries I have worked in the Japanese work visa is by far the easiest to get and to keep.

-It is very easy to find work with a language institute which hires year round, sponsosr your visa, offer a 1-year contract, and help with accommodation.
-They will not pay for your flight, but they can usually find you a cheap airfare.
-But do your own research first; I actually found a better deal for myself on the same flight they offered me.
+It is very easy to find work with a language institute which hires year-round, sponsors your visa, offers a 1-year contract, and helps with accommodations.
+They will not usually pay for your flight, but they can usually find you a cheap airfare.
+Do your own research first; I actually found a better deal for myself on the same flight they offered me.

 If you don’t want to make such a big commitment and take things in smaller steps, Westgate English teaching options might suit you better.
 Westgate offers very short contracts, from three months to one year.
 Most of the placements are at Japanese junior or technical colleges throughout Tokyo, Chiba, Saitama, Kanagawa, and Tochigi.
 Westgate is one of the only companies that provide a short-term contract in Japan.
 The application process is very lengthy and involves answering hours and hours of questions via the Internet.
 You have to have solid teaching experience to be considered for employment.
-They will reimburse you fully for your airline ticket up to $1,000.
-They are extremely strict about staying within the rules, but remember it is only a few short months.
-The salary at the moment is 285,000 yen and the apartment runs about 83,000 yen fully furnished.
+They will reimburse you fully for your airline ticket up to US$1,200.
+The salary at the moment is ¥275,000 and the apartment runs about ¥83,000 fully furnished.
 If you aren’t keen on having roommates you can ask for a single.
 You normally work about 40 or so hours a week and have a week off at the end of your contract.
 The contracts on offer are in the spring and fall and you will probably be granted a 1-year visa, which allows you to seek a better job once you have finished up your contract and have decided to stay in Japan.

-Please see the section on teaching in Japan on this site for more options and experiences.
+Please see the section on teaching in Japan on this site for more experiences.

 Job Opportunities Once In Japan

 Those are the easiest ways to get the coveted visa you need.
 You can’t get one once you’ve arrived.
 The upside is that once you have your visa you can pretty much do whatever you want.
 If you find that your job is boring you to death or you find a better opportunity, you can quit your job and change with no problems.
 Your visa does not tie you to your job.
 Once you’re here with visa in hand there are more opportunities available to you.
 Many companies do not provide visa sponsorship and many require you to already be in the country.
 If you are lucky, you can land a university job though they are becoming increasingly difficult to get.
 But don’t get discouraged.
 Give it a go.
 The holidays are great and the hours can’t be argued with.
-A good website for jobs once you are here is: www.gaijinpot.com.
+GaijinPot.com is a great website for jobs once you are in Japan (there is also a section for applying for jobs, including teaching English, while overseas).
 There is a lot of part-time work listed there if you need to earn some extra cash.
-It is very easy to earn extra money by taking on private students—you can register online though their website.
+It is very easy to earn extra money by taking on private students—you can register on their website.
 Various companies offer student-teacher placement and you get to set your own fees.
 Also, check in the Japan Times on Mondays.
 They have a pretty good classified section.
 If you want to make extra money there are a lot of ways to do it.
 The beauty of working at a university is the holiday time.
 When you work for a language institute you are working during all the holidays and don’t have time to enjoy the culture.
 I hated being at work on Japanese holidays because there was always so much going on and I was missing it.

 Festivals and Holidays